alien260093/A-project-in-progress-interested-/README.md

 # A-project-in-progress-interested-
-My very first project on githubb
+## my very first project on github
+#markdowns and easy to phrase lines